pritamnikam/rag-langchain-architecture/README.md

 - `04-langchain-augmented-query.py`: LangChain prompt augmentation demo (shows how to build a RAG prompt and augment a query; no API key needed).
 - `05-langchain-generation.py`: **LangChain RAG pipeline with OpenAI LLM generation**.
 Shows how to chain a retriever, prompt, and LLM for end-to-end Retrieval-Augmented Generation.
 Fully commented for learning. **Requires OpenAI API key.**
 - `06-streamlit-hello.py`: **Streamlit web demo**.
 A simple, interactive Streamlit app to demonstrate Python web UIs.
+- `08-langchain-qdrant-vector-store-rag-qa.py`: **Minimal RAG pipeline using Qdrant vector store and OpenAI LLMs**.
+Loads a text file, splits it, embeds with OpenAI, stores in Qdrant (in-memory), and runs a RAG QA chain. **Requires OpenAI API key.**
+- `09-langchain-rag-pdf-document.py`: **Streamlit RAG QA app for PDF/TXT documents**.
+Upload a PDF or TXT, ask questions, and get answers using LangChain, Chroma, and OpenAI. **Requires OpenAI API key and PyMuPDF.**
 - `requirements.txt`: Python dependencies for all examples.
 - `Dockerfile`: Containerizes all scripts for easy, reproducible runs.
 - `.gitignore`: Standard Python, Docker, and editor ignores.